 The Median Absolute Deviation (MAD) is computed on Nyquist-sampled digitized time series for each polarization of each antenna using 16k samples.
 Further, a median of 16k such MAD values (median of MAD, MoM) is calculated.
 To meet the real-time requirements, these calculations are carried out on every fourth input sample arriving at 1.25 ns sampling interval.
-Thus, (16384 samples × 16384 MAD values × $1.25 \times 10^{-9}$ seconds) × 4 = 1.34 seconds worth of data goes into the real time statistics for the RFI filtering and is applied to the subsequent data.
-Values outside the threshold, median±n × 1.4826× MoM are treated as RFI and can be replaced either by a constant value or digital noise (n = 3, $\sigma = 1.4826 \times$ MoM, Table 1).
+Thus, $(16384 \, \text{samples} \times 16384 \, \text{MAD})$ values \times

+1.25×10^{-9} seconds) $\times 4 = 1.34$ seconds worth of data goes into the real time statistics for the RFI filtering and is applied to the subsequent data.
+Values outside the threshold, median $\pm n \times 1.4826 \times$ MoM are treated as RFI and can be replaced either by a constant value or digital noise (n = 3, $\sigma = 1.4826 \times$ MoM, Table 1).
 The typical percentage of samples that are affected by the filtering are also provided for hte interferometric mode observations at bands 2, 3, 4 and 5.

-An RFI counter can be enabled during the observation to keeps a record of the number of detected RFI samples per antenna per polarization.
+An RFI counter can be enabled through the command file during the observation to keep a record of the number of detected RFI samples per antenna per polarization.
 The ratio of these counts with the total number of points provides the fraction of flagged samples over user-defined time intervals (minimum duration of 5 minutes as per current configuration) during the observation.
-For using the counter, additional commands need to be added to the command file.
+The observation settings generator 1 can be used by choosing the option of Online RFI filtering to get the command file with additional commands for the counter.
+The RFI counter cannot be activated for scans shorter than 5 minutes.
+A Python utility 2 has been developed to provide plots for percentage flagging (average and per antenna) using the file with counter values generated at the end of the observing session.